lm22433/sep-resources/Flutter.md

 > [!NOTE]
 > Caching takes up repository storage space, but it helps in reducing the workflow time significantly.

 2. **Parallel Jobs:** By defining separate `jobs` under the jobs section, they can be executed in parallel, which speeds up the CI process.
-Here's an example of splitting build and test jobs:

 3. **Efficient Resource Usage:** Set up automatic checks to ensure unnecessary jobs don't run on certain conditions.
 For example, skip a job if only documentation files were changed.